 Vehicle Weight Factors To Consider

 When it comes to calculating the average camper weight, there are several things that must be considered and understood in order to make the right match.

-The dry weight (unloaded vehicle weight– UVW) of a camper is the weight of an empty camper trailer, including all tanks i.e., water tanks, propane tanks, etc. It is the camper construction weight as you drive it off the lot, before you add anything of your own.
+The Unloaded Vehicle Weight (exact dry weight) of a camper is the actual weight of an empty camper trailer, including all tanks i.e., water tanks, propane tanks, etc. It is the camper construction weight as you drive it off the lot, before you add anything of your own.